- Role-based, attribute-based, & just-in-time access to infrastructure

 Although ABAC is not necessarily a superset of RBAC—the two models can function independently—uniting attribute- and role-based access control helps DevOps teams achieve greater speed and flexibility, especially as environments become increasingly ephemeral.

 StrongDM combines the strengths of RBAC and ABAC, allowing businesses to enforce either role- or attribute-based access controls.
 Administrators can use static access rules (RBAC) to assign access to a specific resource(s) to a role.
-And they can use dynamic access rules (ABAC) to establish and enforce access rules based on attributes, including tags, resource types, and geographic location.
+And they can use dynamic access rules (ABAC) to establish and enforce access rules based on granular attributes, including tags, resource types, and geographic location.
+This fine-grain access control keeps security tight and data out of the wrong hands.

 Access is granted dynamically, based on a resource’s attributes, not the specific physical resource, so roles and users maintain just-right access every time a resource gets spun up or torn down.
 This flexibility is particularly useful for companies with lots of resources on the backend, especially ephemeral ones.

 Benefits of StrongDM’s dynamic access rules:

 - Ease of use.
-Human words and simple sentences create access rules that dynamically change when resources change.
+Human words and simple sentences create access rules that dynamically change when resources change making access rules easier to enforce and quicker to implement.

 - Time sensitivity.
-Administrators can temporarily approve elevated privileges for sensitive operations.
+Administrators can temporarily approve elevated privileges for sensitive operations, reducing risk by putting time limits on higher levels of access.

 - Better workflows.
 Dynamic access rules reduce administrative busywork, giving you more control when provisioning infrastructure and making it easier for staff to access the resources they need.